 Land, buildings, and equipment are stated at cost, if purchased, or at fair value on the date of gift, if donated.
 Depreciation of buildings and equipment, including assets acquired under capital leases, is provided on the straight-line method over the shorter of the estimated useful life of the assets or the term of the lease.
-The estimated useful lives for buildings are 30-40 years and furniture, fixtures, and equipment are 5-10 years.
+The estimated useful lives for buildings are 30-40 years and furniture, fixtures, and equipment are 5-10 years, with estimated salvage values ranging from 0-40%.